When I was living in Pittsburgh, it’s safe to say I’ve tried hundreds of ice melt products on my yard, roof, and sidewalk.

 This article is a sum total of everything I’ve learned over the years melting ice & snow.

-You’re going to find out the best ice melts to save cost – including eco-friendly products – and an ingenious way to melt ice without salt.
+You’re going to find out the best ice melt for concrete & asphalt to save cost – including eco-friendly products – and an ingenious way to melt ice without salt.

-Best Overall: Snow Joe Pure Calcium Chloride Ice Melt Pellets
+Best Ice Melt for Concrete Overall: Snow Joe Pure Calcium Chloride Ice Melt Pellets

-If you want an ice melt with fast-acting results, you can’t go wrong with Snow Joe MELT Calcium Chloride.
+If you want the best ice melt for concrete that has fast-acting results, you can’t go wrong with Snow Joe MELT Calcium Chloride ice melting pellets.
 This de-icing product is excellent for snow build-up and stubborn ice.
 It uses a unique formula from renowned manufacturer Snow Joe that is easy to dispense, with rapid results.

 It is designed for the most frigid weather (-25 F) and poses little danger to flora, fauna, or concrete flooring, making it the standout product in its class.
 Snow Joe Calcium Chloride Pellets do not clump, and you can use these pellets on sidewalks.